rtx1™ Adaptive Optics Retinal Camera

 - AOimage™ provides an easy interface to acquire and manage the most detailed views of the retina, while operating the adaptive optics correction system in a fully automated way.
 Read more...

-- AOdetect mosaic™ (optional) enables analyzing the cone photoreceptor cell mosaic with a selection of quantitative metrics.
+- AOdetect mosaic™ (optional, for research use only) enables analyzing the cone photoreceptor cell mosaic with a selection of quantitative metrics.
 Read more…

-- i2k retina™ (optional) is the perfect tool for stitching multiple rtx1 images together.
+- i2k retina™ (optional, for research use only) is the perfect tool for stitching multiple rtx1 images together.
 Read more…

 - For the first time, adaptive optics enables us to visualize retinal neurons –the photoreceptors- and offers totally new options to evaluate retinal therapies.
 Pr.
 José Sahel, Hôpital des Quinze-Vingts, Paris